stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-global [[catastrophic risk]] in particular, the solutions to those that involve control mechanisms that create trajectories towards dystopias, and the consideration of what a world that is neither in the attractor basin of catastrophe or [[dystopia]] looks like, a kind of [[third attractor]]. what would it take to have a civilization that could steward the power of exponential technology much better than we have stewarded all of our previous technological power? what would that mean in terms of culture and in terms of political economies and governance and things like that? so, thinking about those things and acting on specific cases of near-term [[catastrophic risk|catastrophic risks]] that we were hoping to ameliorate and helping
+global [[catastrophic risk]] in particular, the solutions to those that involve control mechanisms that create trajectories towards dystopias, and the consideration of what a world that is neither in the attractor basin of catastrophe or [[dystopia]] looks like, a kind of [[third attractor]]. what would it take to have a civilization that could steward the power of [[exponential tech|exponential technology]] much better than we have stewarded all of our previous technological power? what would that mean in terms of culture and in terms of political economies and governance and things like that? so, thinking about those things and acting on specific cases of near-term [[catastrophic risk|catastrophic risks]] that we were hoping to ameliorate and helping